A CLT for empirical processes involving time-dependent data: Appendix: Talagrand's continuity result for Gaussian processes

 and, letting $B_n(t)$ denote the generic set of $\mathcal{B}_n$ containing $t$, we have

-Now to count the number of elements in each partition.
+Now we count the number of elements in each partition.
 Since (1) holds, the partitions $\mathcal{B}_{n_{k-1},n}^{s_j}$ are assumed admissible, and the $C_j$'s used at the subsequent iterations are always disjoint, we have for $n_{k-1}<n\le n_{k}$ that